CameronFox01/myWebsite/myWebsite/README.md

 + Download **Live Server**
 + Right Click on index.html and select **Open with Live Server**
 + Now open the server on **http://127.0.0.1:5500/index.html** or something similar.
 Note* It Will most likely open on it's own.

+(This is a test)